Te2W

 What is Te2W used for?

-Tungsten ditelluride (Te2W) is used in condensed matter physics research, semiconductor device development, topological insulator studies, and photodetector fabrication.
+tungsten ditelluride (Te2W) is used in semiconductor research, optoelectronic devices, condensed matter physics studies, and low-dimensional material engineering.

 What is the band gap of Te2W?